sirennetwork/DynamicDatatable/README.md

 add data-responsive="true" in table tag to make the datatable responsive. e.g: "&lt;table class="commonDataTable" data-responsive="true"&gt;"

 You can view the html code to get more better idea.

+# Need Our Support?
+For Paid support you can reach out to us by sending an email on: info@wolfnetwork.in or directly call us or whatsapp us on: +91 9137166653